ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Entity data components
+	- Database
-	- Database - Stored the data
+		- This stores the data
 - Entity action components
-	- A URL (i.e. a request) - This requests the action, front end action component
+	- A URL (i.e. a request)
+		- This requests the action, front end action component
-	- A page (i.e. a response) - This communicates the response after the rest of the action is executed, front end action component
+	- A page (i.e. a response)
+		- This communicates the response after the rest of the action is executed, front end action component
-	- A route (i.e. a request translator) - This translates the action request, back end action component
+	- A route (i.e. a request translator)
+		- This translates the action request, back end action component
-	- A controller (i.e. an executor) - This executes the action, back end action component
+	- A controller (i.e. an executor)
+		- This executes the action, back end action component
-	- A model (i.e. a set of query templates) - These guide the parts of the action that interact with the database, back end action component
+	- A model (i.e. a set of query templates)
+		- These guide the parts of the action that interact with the database, back end action component
-	- A view (i.e. a response template) - These guide the parts of the action that generate the response, back end action component
+	- A view (i.e. a response template)
+		- These guide the parts of the action that generate the response, back end action component

 # Building Laravel apps for beginners